 - The knee may make noise during motion

 Diagnosing a chondral injury can be difficult.
 Many times, a swollen knee will show a normal exam.
-Imaging using an X-ray, MRI or via an arthroscopic examination can help determine if cartilage loss is occurring thus leaving a decrease in space between the bone surfaces.
+Imaging using an X-ray, MRI or via an arthroscopic examination can help determine if cartilage loss is occurring, thus leaving a decrease in space between the bone surfaces.

-This arthroscopic surgery technique that uses special arthroscopic instruments to smooth the shredded or frayed articular cartilage.
+This arthroscopic surgery technique uses special arthroscopic instruments to smooth the shredded or frayed articular cartilage.
 Ideally, this treatment will decrease friction and irritation, reducing the symptoms of swelling, noise, and pain.